Chief OfficersSkip to navigation

 Chief Officers' expenses

 TfL is now proactively publishing all expenses claimed by Chief Officers, including London's Transport Commissioner.
-The first set of Chief Officers' expense claims covers expenses between January and March this year and subsequent reports will be published quarterly.
+Chief Officers' expense claim reports will be published quarterly.

 The publication of expense claims makes sure customers know how money is spent within the organisation and is a part of a wider transparency programme which includes the publication of any item of expenditure over £250.
 A huge cost savings exercise has been undertaken across the organisation over recent years to reduce expenditure and make sure value for money is delivered for London's fare and tax payers from large scale engineering projects down to small expenses claims.